goodpileus/goodpileus.github.io/_studio/cafe-del-mar.md

 </p>

 <p>
-  digital environment for listening to panphilia's <em>floating in the pool at café del mar</em> mix. listen to the mix <a href="https://soundcloud.com/panphilia/e-w-environment-by-aidan-q">here</a>
+  software for listening to panphilia's <em>floating in the pool at café del mar</em> mix. listen to the mix <a href="https://soundcloud.com/panphilia/e-w-environment-by-aidan-q">here</a>
 </p>